machal/cssmine-content/zmeny-4.md

 CSS Pixel Is Coming
 ===================

 CSS pixel.
 Reference pixel.
-You may call it either way, but a pixel is not what it used to be when we were young.
+You may call it either way but a pixel is not what it used to be when we were young.

 Retina, Amoled, QuadHD… You may have noticed that mobile devices have crazy